How to Road Trip While Breastfeeding: 10 Smart Tips

 If you plan to pump while on the road, you’ll need a method to clean and sanitize the parts.
 Steam bags and sanitizing sprays are a great travel option, as is using a portable pump that’s simple to clean at rest stops.
 It’s also a good idea to bring along some hand sanitizer in case you’re unable to thoroughly wash your hands.

-9. Bring a cooler to store pumped breast milk.
+9. Bring a cooler to store pumped breast milk: How to pack breast milk for a day out

 You’ll definitely need a cooler and ice packs to keep any pumped milk properly stored.
 Though freshly expressed or pumped milk can be left at room temperature (77°F or colder) for up to 4 hours, a cooler will give you storage options in case you run into delays.
 Review the Centers for Disease Control (CDC) guidelines for expressed breast milk handling and storage.